Exploring non-Euclidean photonics: Pseudosphere microlaser: Abstract

 \section{Abstract}

 Classical and wave properties of microlasers with the shape of a truncated pseudosphere are investigated through experiments and numerical simulations.
 These pseudosphere microlasers are surface-like organic microlasers with constant negative curvature, which were fabricated with high optical quality by direct laser writing.
 It is shown that they behave, in many ways, similar to two-dimensional flat disks, regardless of their different Gaussian curvature.
-Indeed, it is evidenced that, due to rotational symmetry, the pseudosphere is an integrable system with marginally stable dynamics.
+We derive the monodromy matrices for geodesics on the pseudosphere and demonstrate that the periodic geodesics are marginally stable.
+Actually, due to the rotational symmetry, the pseudosphere is an integrable system.